terrematte/trylogic/README.md

     $ make

-Then, you will need to install the ProofWeb, ass descrived here http://prover.cs.ru.nl/install.php and copy the 'pub/' directory to the CHROOT diretory of the ProofWeb.
+Then, you will need to install the ProofWeb, as descrived here http://prover.cs.ru.nl/install.php and copy the 'pub/' directory to the CHROOT diretory of the ProofWeb.

 Finally use the Firefox to lauch the TryLogic.